Risk Statement

 This risk statement (the “Risk Statement”) is presented to you at the time of opening your Account with Coinsquare.
 You must acknowledge having received, read, and understood this Risk Statement in order to open and operate an Account and use the Services.
 Please read this Risk Statement in its entirety.

-Coinsquare believes that its clients should be aware of the risks involved in using the Services to purchase, hold, or sell Digital Assets.
-Digital Asset trading may not be appropriate for you, particularly if you use funds which you cannot afford to lose.
+Coinsquare believes that its clients should be aware of the risks involved in using the Services to purchase, hold, stake, or sell Digital Assets.
+Digital Asset trading or staking may not be appropriate for you, particularly if you use funds which you cannot afford to lose.
 The volatility and unpredictability of the price of Digital Assets relative to fiat currency may result in significant loss over a short period of time.

 By opening an account with Coinsquare to use the Services, you are acknowledging that you have received, read and understand the risks set out herein.
-This Risk Statement does not necessarily capture all of the risks associated with trading in Digital Assets.
+This Risk Statement does not necessarily capture all of the risks associated with trading or staking Digital Assets.
 Please refer to the terms of the Client Account Agreement for a more detailed description of your relationship with Coinsquare and the Platform.
-This Risk Statement provides a summary of certain risks you should take into account when deciding whether to trade Digital Assets.
+This Risk Statement provides a summary of certain risks you should take into account when deciding whether to trade or stake Digital Assets.
 It also provides a general description of what is meant by the term, “Crypto Contract” (which is defined below) as that term relates to securities regulatory jurisdiction over Coinsquare and the Platform.
 For information on the individual Digital Assets available on the Platform, Coinsquare has made available crypto asset statements which describe each Digital Asset in plain language.
 Clients are required to acknowledge, for each of the Digital Assets that they purchase through the Platform, that they have read and understand the respective individual crypto asset statements published on Coinsquare’s website.

 No securities regulatory authority in Canada or any other jurisdiction has expressed an opinion about any of the Digital Assets (or Crypto Contracts) that are available through the Platform, including an opinion that the Digital Assets are not themselves securities and/or derivatives.

 While Coinsquare has conducted due diligence, in accordance with its written policies, to evaluate each of the Digital Assets before making them available on the Platform and has concluded that none of the Digital Assets constitutes a security or derivative under the respective securities legislation of each of the jurisdictions of Canada and the securities and derivatives laws of the foreign jurisdiction with which each Digital Asset has the most significant connection, there is a risk that Coinsquare has incorrectly determined that none of the Digital Assets is a security or derivative.
 There is also a risk that Coinsquare’s conclusion that any particular Digital Asset is not a security or derivative may change over time.
+Additionally, Coinsquare’s due diligence process includes a cybersecurity audit of each token’s code or smart contract, and a qualitative analysis of the purpose, design, and risks of each token and their respective network by a committee of appointed personnel.
+In regards to making assets available for staking through the Coinsquare platform, Coinsquare conducts additional due diligence that focuses on the consensus mechanism of the network, the nuances of validator activity, reward frequency, and other factors that may make any asset or network similar or dissimilar from other assets or networks that have already been approved for staking on the platform.
+This staking due diligence is conducted by the same appointed committee that oversees the general asset review and approval process.
+For both staking and trading, Coinsquare conducts periodic reviews of the due diligence that was previously completed for an asset, and if any significant changes, updates, or news can be found, then the due diligence for that asset is refreshed and reviewed again by the committee.

 Canadian Securities Administrators (“CSA”) Staff Notice 21-327 Guidance on the Application of Securities Legislation to Entities Facilitating the Trading of Crypto Assets, and Joint CSA / IIROC Staff Notice 21-329 Guidance for Crypto-Asset Trading Platforms: Compliance with Regulatory Requirements set out the basis of securities law jurisdiction over crypto asset trading platforms that do not necessarily, as part of their business model, immediately deliver crypto assets off the platform to a client-controlled private wallet.
 By facilitating the provision of custody of crypto assets for clients, a contractual relationship between the platform and its clients is created in connection with the clients’ purchase and sale of crypto assets through the platform.
 A client’s contractual right to delivery of the crypto assets upon request constitutes a “Crypto Contract.”

-Coinsquare is offering Crypto Contracts for the Digital Assets on the Platform in reliance on a prospectus exemption granted by the CSA in the exemptive relief decision dated [ ].
+Coinsquare is offering Crypto Contracts for the Digital Assets on the Platform in reliance on a prospectus exemption granted by the CSA in the exemptive relief decision dated Oct.
+12th 2022.

 The statutory rights of action for damages and the right of rescission in section 130.1 of the Securities Act (Ontario) and similar legislation in other CSA jurisdictions would not apply in respect of a misrepresentation in this Risk Statement or any of the plain-language crypto asset statements published on Coinsquare’s website.

 The following is a non-exhaustive list of risks you should consider when using the Services to purchase, hold, or sell Digital Assets and/or to enter into Crypto Contracts.
+This list may not be exhaustive.

 Crypto-asset trading platforms, including Coinsquare, may cease operations or permanently shut down due to fraud, technical glitches, hackers, or malware, which could have an adverse impact on the value of Digital Assets.
 CCML reserves the right to not offer a quote should there be technical difficulties, extreme volatility, or counterparty problems.
 CCML will put a notice on its website in these extreme circumstances.